davidasteed/thoughter/README.md

           grunt watch   // for all watch tasks grunt htmlwatch   // or run one watch alias

-          Note:  grunt watch has also been set up watch for, and restart grunt, if the gruntfile.js is updated
+          Note:  grunt watch has also been set up watch for, and restart grunt, if the gruntfile.js is updated.